What a Business License Actually Costs

 The basic rule:

-- State filing fee: one-time cost to register your business entity with the state (typically $50–$500)
+- State filing fee: one-time cost to register your LLC or corporation with the state, usually $50–$500

 Frequently Asked Questions